-Great reads for girls who like STEM and the adults who love them.
-All these titles are either new or recent: many are available as as less-expensive ebooks, and many are available outside the US.
+All these titles are new or recent: many are available as as less-expensive ebooks, and many are available outside the US.
 Suggested age ranges are rough estimates from the publishers.
-Updated May 29, 2017: 1 additional title for ages 4-8, 1 for ages 10+, 2 for middle-school-ish, 1 for high school.
+Updated November 29, 2017: 3 additional titles for ages 4-8, 3 for ages 8+, 2 for ages 10+.
+New titles at the end of each section.

 Ages 8 and up